kdakan/React-React-Router-and-Redux/README.md

   ```jsx
   <link rel="stylesheet" href="stylesheets/site.css">
   ```
-* Image files used inside a component can be imported like
+* Image files used inside a component can also be imported and bound dynamically, like
   ```jsx
   import myImage './myImage.png'
   ```